• HOME

 Round 19-21: SC in each stitch (18 St).

 Fasten off.
-Do not stuff the ears.
-Attach the ears evenly spaced 4 rows down from the top of the head.
+Do not stuff the ears because you want them to be loose and floppy.
+Then attach the ears evenly spaced 4 rows down from the top of the head.

 Free Crochet Bunny Pattern 6